-After these introductory pages should come the main body of the report, which should be clearly divided into sections such as methods of collecting evidence, representation of evidence etc. each with clear heading.
-The report should contain a detailed account in logical sequence of all the work done.
+After these introductory pages should come the main body of the report, which should be clearly divided into sections, each with clear heading, such as: methods of collecting evidence, representation of evidence, etc. The report should contain a detailed account in logical sequence of all the work done.

-(v) Methods for collection of evidence:
+(v) Methods for collection of evidence